macagua/macagua/README.md

 As a [Vue.js](https://vuejs.org/) applications developer, I has experiencie creating [Progressive Web Applications](https://developers.google.com/web/fundamentals/codelabs/your-first-pwapp), it were written source code in Javascript, HTML, CSS using Vue.js framework with a professional and custom web template.

+### React.js developer

+As a [React.js](https://reactjs.org/) applications developer, I has experiencie adding internationalization and localization support and testing for [Volto CMS](https://docs.voltocms.com/) project, is a new React-based frontend for [Plone](https://plone.com/).

 <br>

 <h2>